 The function depends on PyYaml, which is not in the Python standard

 library.
-Use bb-read-yaml?
+Use bb-read-yaml? function to check

 whether PyYaml is installed.
 For example: